This is amazing. I can't believe I'm able to manipulate my mana so easily, Michael thought, his happiness overflowing.

 "That was truly entertaining," she mused, flashing him a brilliant smile.

-Despite his irritation, Michael's body stiffened as he saw her dazzling smile.
-If he disregarded her terrible personality, Melody was indeed pretty.
-He shouldn't be too surprised, though.
-With genetics like hers—especially from her mother—it was no wonder she had inherited such good looks.
+Despite the annoyance he felt, Michael felt his body stiffen as he saw her dazzling smile.
+If he disregarded her terrible personality, Melody was indeed pretty, though he shouldn't be too surprised.

 "Now, can you tell me the reason why that happened?"
 Melody asked, her blue eyes watching him with interest.

 Michael paused, lowering his head in thought.
-He replayed the scene in his mind, trying to identify the differences between the spell with the incantation and the one he'd used without.
+He replayed the scene in his mind, trying to identify the differences between the spell with the incantation, and the one he'd used without.

 "I used too much mana…" he replied.